 - Grant Evaluation Committee Meetings -- July & August

-GGUW staff and board members review all applications to the Community Impact fund.
+GGUW staff, board members and interested community volunteers will review all applications to the Community Impact Fund.

 Certified Public Accountants review financials to ensure organizations are in good financial standing and provide recommendations to the staff and board.